 After evaluation, Rendezvous from NFS was chosen because of its functionality, the reliability of its panel solution, and the level of customer service delivered during the trial.

 The Rendezvous solution

 Rendezvous is an enterprise level meeting room and resource scheduling solution.
-It gives the Utility easy visibility of available meeting room and other resources across nearly 40 locations so staff can easily view and book meeting space on a self-service basis through Outlook.
+It gives the Utility easy visibility of available meeting room space and other resources across nearly 40 locations so that staff can easily view and book meeting space on a self-service basis through Outlook.

 Rendezvous also integrates with a range of room panels and AV equipment providing digital guidance for staff and visitors, including reception panels and visitor signage.
 This creates an excellent meeting experience for both staff and guests.

 Following the successful trial of the Rendezvous solution, NFS provided a hosting environment for rapid deployment of the software across multiple locations.
-External hosting, integrated with the Utility’s Outlook and Exchange environment, enabled rollout of the software to 40 locations with nearly 500 meeting rooms.
+External hosting, integrated with the Utility’s Outlook and Exchange environment, enabled roll-out of the software to 40 locations with nearly 500 meeting rooms.